mfaytak/ntulect/lecture4.md

 Faytak, M., Moisik, S. & Palo, P. (2021).
 The Speech Articulation Toolkit (SATKit): Ultrasound image analysis in Python.
 In *Proceedings of ISSP 12*, 234-237. <a href="https://issp2020.yale.edu/ProcISSP2020.pdf">PDF</a>

+Faytak, M., Liu, S. & Sundara, M. (2020).
+Nasal coda neutralization in Shanghai Mandarin: Articulatory and perceptual evidence. *Laboratory Phonology*, 11(1), 23. <a href="https://doi.org/10.5334/labphon.269">DOI</a>

 Heyne, M., Derrick, D., & Al-Tamimi, J. (2019).
 Native language influence on brass instrument performance: An application of generalized additive mixed models (GAMMs) to midsagittal ultrasound images of the tongue. *Frontiers in Psychology*, 2597. <a href="https://doi.org/10.3389/fpsyg.2019.02597">DOI</a>

+Hoole, P. & Pouplier, M. (2017). Öhman returns: New horizons in the collection and analysis of imaging data in speech production research. *Computer Speech & Language*, 45, 253-277. <a href="https://doi.org/10.1016/j.csl.2017.03.002">DOI</a>

 Horn, B., & Schunck, B. (1981).
 Determining optical flow. *Artificial Intelligence*, 17(1), 185–203. <a href="https://doi.org/10.1016/0004-3702(81)90024-2">DOI</a>